hubtty/hubtty/CONTRIBUTING.rst

   messages or comments) and navigating back intuitive (it matches expectations set by the web browsers).

-* Support a wide variety of Gerrit installations.
-The initial development of Gertty is against the OpenDev Gerrit, and many of the features are intended to help its users with their workflow, however, those features should be implemented in a generic way so that the system does not require a specific Gerrit configuration.
+* Support a wide variety of Github installations.
+The initial development of Ghubtty is against the OpenDev Github, and many of the features are intended to help its users with their workflow, however, those features should be implemented in a generic way so that the system does not require a specific Github configuration.